zuri-training/auth-wiki-team7/README.md

 # auth-wiki-team7
-It is a webapp that has a library of authentication codes examples.
-Developers will register in this platform to view and download different authentication code examples, how they are used and also make community interactions.
+It is a userfriendly webapp that has a library of authentication code examples.
+Any Developer can register in this platform to view and download different authentication code examples, and also make community interactions.

 ## Technologies used and why?